-Work and Stay in Argentina: Questions & Answers
+Work and Stay in Argentina: Answers to Questions

-Work and Stay in Argentina: jobs in hostels, hotels, bars, and restaurants in Buenos Aires
+Work and Stay in Argentina: work in hostels, hotels, bars, and restaurants in Buenos Aires

-Try your hand at hospitality in Argentina and brush up on your Spanish.
+Try your hand in hospitality in Argentina and brush up on your Spanish.

 from €850